viktorengstrom/toasterLang/README.md

-# toasterLang
+# existentialLang
-A goofy micro language that demonstrates the existence operators of the Meta Attack Language.
+A micro language demonstrating the existence operators in the Meta Attack Language.